Man called Bitcoin's father denies ties, leads LA car chase

 Newsweek estimates his wealth at $400 million.

+"I'm not in Bitcoin, I don't know anything about it," the man said again while walking down the street with several cameras at his heels.

 He and the AP reporter made their way to a nearby sushi restaurant with media in tow, before leaving and heading downtown.
 Los Angeles Times reporter Joe Bel Bruno followed the pair and described the chase in a running stream of tweets.
-Eventually, the pair dashed into the Associated Press offices in downtown Los Angeles.
+Eventually, the pair dashed into the Associated Press offices in downtown Los Angeles, where reporters are still waiting for Nakamoto to emerge.

-Fans see Bitcoin as a digital-world currency beyond government interference, while critics, whose ranks swelled with the recent bankruptcy filing by major bitcoin exchange Mt.
+Fans see Bitcoin as a digital-world currency beyond the government interference, while critics, whose ranks swelled with the recent close of major bitcoin exchanges Mt.
 Gox, see a risky investment whose anonymity aids drug dealers and other criminals.

-Nakamoto kept a low profile in part to avoid the attention of authorities, Newsweek said.
-On Thursday, the office of Benjamin Lawsky, superintendent of New York's Department of Financial Services, was keen on speaking with him, a source familiar with the situation told Reuters.
+Nakamoto kept a low profile in part to avoid attention of authorities, Newsweek said, and indeed on Thursday the office of Benjamin Lawsky, superintendent of New York's Department of Financial Services, was keen on speaking with him, a source familiar with the situation told Reuters.

 Bitcoin is bought and sold on a peer-to-peer network independent of central control.
 Its value soared last year, and the total worth of bitcoins minted is now about $7 billion.